Skip to content

 SELECT date_trunc('week', now()) + INTERVAL '7days 1h'::SCHEDULE;

-As you might have noticed, you can also run the SQL script directly via the UI by pressing the “Run” button.
-This can be useful for testing and for some one-off scripts you only like to use manually once in a while.
+You can also run the SQL script directly via the UI by pressing the “Run” button.
+This can be useful for testing and for scripts you like to only trigger manually.

-If you do not want a task to run automatically you can set the schedule to NULL:
+If you do not want a task to run automatically skip the ::SCHEDULE statement.

 If a task fails, it will be retried automatically the next time it is scheduled to run.
 If getting the next scheduled task run time fails, it will not be retried automatically.